 We have a twice smoked potatoes recipe that would be great with these Alabama white sauce smoked chicken thighs.
 You could throw the bacon on at 325ºF before cranking to 375ºF to smoke the chicken and start the potatoes and smoked garlic.
 It might take a little finesse with the timing but if you’re a seasoned smoker, I’m confident you could make it work.
 And if you have a helper indoors with an air fryer, you could use our air fryer twice baked potatoes instead.

-If you have lots of leftovers, you could always shred the smoked chicken thighs for sandwiches, loaded BBQ chicken nachos, sliders, BBQ chicken mac and cheese, or any of your favorite pulled chicken recipes.
+If you have lots of leftovers, you could always chop the chicken up for chicken salad or shred the smoked chicken thighs for sandwiches, loaded BBQ chicken nachos, sliders, BBQ chicken mac and cheese, or any of your favorite pulled chicken recipes.

 However you end up serving your Alabama white sauce smoked chicken thighs, I’d love to hear about it.
 Drop any thoughts or recipe questions in the comments below or come back and leave a recipe review if you love it!